Skip to main content

 Lasso Grant Writing Support

 Midwest Dairy is offering free grant-writing support for on-farm projects through an exciting continued program with Lasso.
 Lasso will identify, apply for, and manage grant funding opportunities for you.
-Reach out to nicole@joinlasso.com or (312)-833-7726 by February 28, 2025, for more information on grants for the first half of the year.
+Reach out to nicole@joinlasso.com or (312) 833-7726 by June 27, 2025, for more information.

 A group of men stand in a circle in a barn with cows in stanchions on the right.